The Origin (album)

-The Origin is the debut album by the band The Origin, released in 1990.
+The Origin is the debut album by the band the Origin, released in 1990.
 The single, "Growing Old", peaked at number 19 on the Billboard Modern Rock Tracks chart.

 Release and reception

-The Origin was released on LP, CD and cassette on April 12, 1990 with 10 tracks featuring melodic alternative rock.
+The Origin was released on LP, CD and cassette in 1990 with 10 tracks featuring melodic pop and alternative rock.
 Upon release, The Origin did not chart on the Billboard 200, but the singles were well received and played regularly on college and alternative radio at the time.
 Three of the album's tracks were released as singles, with one charting on the Billboard Modern Rock Tracks.